ith8/notebook/Algorithms-A-Functional-Programming-Approach/ch4/chapter-notes.md

 Just as with lists, composing tree operators can be optimize with deforestation; Burstall-Darlington transformation can be used to avoid multiple traversals and (++) operators; duplicating memory can be avoid by labeling with (@) operator.

-In case where the result of a tree traversal is needed for the second traversal, Bird [11] shows a technique to achieve the computation with a single traversal.
+In cases where the result of a tree traversal is needed for the second traversal, Bird [11] shows a technique to achieve the computation with a single traversal.